andytrcs/KmerResearch/README.md

 6. Precision
 5. Recall

-Result from all models in folder model performance
+Result from all models in folder model performance:

 ## Dense-layer deep learning model: